 Another consideration for maximizing the breathability of your mattress is the foundation it sits on.
 It is recommended to use a foundation that also provides excellent airflow.
 Such foundations include those with slats that are placed less than 3 inches apart to provide proper support with maximum air ventilation.

-People who are looking for mattresses for hot sleepers might also consider a latex mattress topper if they are not yet ready to purchase a whole new mattress.
+People who are looking for mattresses for hot sleepers might also consider latex mattress toppers if they are not yet ready to purchase a whole new mattress.
 This will help provide some airflow and is a good way to test out latex as a mattress material before fully committing to a bed like a full-size latex mattress.
 Contact us if you have any questions.